Emergency Medicine

 Denise is the Department's Research Manager and specializes in grants and contracts administration and budgeting.
 She serves as the SIREN Network Project Manager and assists with study coordination of other research projects within the department.
 She has also served as Project Manager/Coordinator in several federally funded Networks over the years including Rapid Early Action for Coronary Treatment (REACT), EMERGEncy ID NET Network, Public Access Defibrillation (PAD) Trial, and the Resuscitation Outcomes Consortium (ROC) Network.
 Denise is trained under the Society of Clinical Research Associates (SoCRA) as a Certified Clinical Research Professional (CCRP).
 She joined the Department of Emergency Medicine in January 1996 and has been integral to the research endeavors CPR-EM has accomplished over the years.
 In her spare time, Denise enjoys spending time with family and friends, traveling, reading and being outdoors.

-Joy Kim B.S. - Senior Clinical Research Assistant
+Joy Kim B.S., CCRP - Senior Clinical Research Assistant

 Pronouns: She/her/hers

-Joy joined the Department of Emergency Medicine in 2018 as a Regulatory Coordinator with the Center for Policy and Research in Emergency Medicine.
-Joy has over 4 years of diverse lab and clinical research experience, and she is looking forward to her new role and developing a better understanding of clinical research.
-She wants to pursue a career in medicine and is interested in emergency medicine as well as geriatrics.
-In her free time, she enjoys going on hikes, playing tennis, listening to music, and trying new places to eat.
+Joy joined the Department of Emergency Medicine in 2018 as a Regulatory Coordinator with the Center for Policy and Research in Emergency Medicine and is currently a Research Coordinator involved in various projects from the pre-hospital setting to the inpatient level.
+Joy has over 4 years of diverse lab and clinical research experience from undergrad.
+She wants to pursue a career in medicine and is interested in emergency medicine as well as geriatrics, working with underserved communities.
+In her free time, she enjoys hiking, playing tennis, trying new places to eat, curling up with a good book or game & tea, and adventuring with her cat.

 Pronouns: She/her/hers